actions/create-github-app-token/README.md

 ### `owner`

 **Optional:** GitHub App installation owner.
-Defaults to the current repository owner.
+If empty, defaults to the current repository owner.

 ### `repositories`

 **Optional:** Comma-separated list of repositories to grant access to.
-Defaults to the current repository.
+If 'owner' is set and 'repositories' is empty then the access will be scoped to all repositories in the organization where the app is installed.
+If 'owner' and 'repositories' are empty then the access will be scoped to the current repository.

 ## Outputs